pratikbhd/lfs/README.md

 The lfsck also has a python component that parses the json to python objects and runs automated checks to verify the metadata saved in the filesystem data structures.
 We plan to extend checks run by lfsck by phase 2.
 We ran mostly basic checks during initial stages of log layer development, and have relied mostly on the raw json more during phase 1 because of better flexibility in designing our file system structures.

 ### Contributors
-- Rahul Roy Mattam
+- Rahul Roy Mattam = 60% features
-- Pratik Bhandari
+- Pratik Bhandari = 40% features

-g++ -std=c++14 -g -Og `pkg-config fuse --cflags --libs` -o LFS -I headers src/LFS/LFS.cpp src/dir/directory.cpp src/file/file.cpp src/log/log.cpp src/log/log_private.cpp src/log/segment.cpp src/log/superblock.cpp src/log/checkpoint.cpp src/flash/flash.c